tz-earl/tz-earl.github.io/_posts/2020-02-15-using-rnn-to-generate-names.md

 ---
 While learning about sequence models as part of the [Deep Learning set of courses offered by deeplearning.ai](https://www.deeplearning.ai/deep-learning-specialization/) one of the exercises was to implement bits and chunks of code of a recurrent neural network that was trained on a set of known names of dinosaurs and then used to generate novel dinosaur-sounding names that don't exist.

 The following diagram gives an overview of how this RNN works when generating names.
 There is actually just one cell that is repeatedly activated by a sequence of inputs, where time is moving from left to right.
 Each input **_x_** consists of a single English letter or a newline character (which is a separator for the names).
 Each input **_a_** represents internal state that depends on the part of the sequence previously seen.
 Each output **_ŷ_** is one letter chosen based on a probability distribution that was created by the training phase.
 The accumulation of these outputs forms a generated name.
+(This is not a tutorial on RNNs, so I will not elaborate any further.)

 <image src="{{site.url}}/images/rnn-to-generate-names.png" alt="Recurrent neural network to generate names" />
 <br />